boblautenbach/POYNT_NODE/README.md

 ##Step 1: Acquire a 24hr Access Token from the POYNT API Service

 To access the POYNT Bridge or API you must have a valid POYNT Access token.
 The tokens expire within 24hrs.
 You can refresh the access token by simple re-calling the endpoint below.
 The token should be cached locally (locally could be the POS device or the Salesforce server API (using something like redis).
-Also note that the private RSA Key that was created when the POYNT Cloud create must we stored/made accessible to this method to generate a JWT.
-I am currently storing the key in a key.pem file accessible to the Node API
+Also note that the private RSA Key that was created when you created your Cloud app, must be stored/made accessible to this method to generate a JWT.
+I am currently storing the key in a key.pem file accessible to the Node API but I don't recommend that in prod--use a database or keystore...then you can pass the key as a base64 string in the request object.

 Endpoint:	POST http://localhost:3000/api/token/<BR>